dmachard/dnstap-dashboard/README.md

 See [default config file](/dnstop/dnstop.conf) example.

-You can provide your own configuration, to do that create the file following file `/etc/dnstop/dnstop.conf`.
+You can provide your own configuration, to do that create the file following  `/etc/dnstop/dnstop.conf`.

 If your dnstop command is not on the same machine of your dnstap receiver, you need to configure the api address and provide the good api-key, for example: